ronaldbosma/blog/content/blog/handling-exceptions-in-specflow/index.md

 }
 ```

-As you can see a `PersonNotFoundException` is raised when the person can not be found.
+As you can see a `PersonNotFoundException` is raised when the person can't be found.

 ### Retrieve unknown person and expect an error

-To verify that an error is raised when a person can not be found, I've added a second scenario.
+To verify that an error is raised when a person can't be found, I've added a second scenario.

 ```gherkin
 Scenario: Retrieve unknown person and expect an error